CuyZ/Valinor/docs/pages/other/static-analysis.md

 information, see the [definition of a pure function].

 It is recommended to keep purity in mind when applications are being developed, by using the `@pure` annotation that is handled by [PHPStan] and [Psalm].

+Mapping user-provided data is, in itself, a potentially dangerous operation: by relying only on pure functions/types for mapping, you ensure that malicious user input won't cause side effects when `TreeMapper#map()` is called.
+You are free to suppress/ignore the given purity guidelines, at the cost of an expanded attack surface.

 There are cases where the purity analysis can return false-positives, which can be easily ignored, for instance by using the [`@phpstan-ignore`](https://phpstan.org/user-guide/ignoring-errors#ignoring-in-code-using-phpdocs) and